lexbailey/blender_sync_hide_viewport/README.md

 ## What you get

-These three buttons are added to the 3D view context menu:
+These three buttons are added to the Object context menu:

 ![blender's 3D view context menu, showing two new items at the bottom, as added by this add-on](screenshot.png)